josephxbrick/documentorganizer/README.md

 ## Setting up the TOC

-To decide where to display the the table of contents, simply place a TOC group on an artboard.
+To display a table of contents, simply place the TOC group (see below) on an artboard.
 The plugin will find it and populate it with page entries.
-It doesn't have to be selected in order to update it.
+It doesn't have to be selected – or even on the current artboard – in order to update it.

 ## The TOC group

-The table of contents are created in a specific group on whichever artboard you wish.
+The table of contents is created in a specific group on whichever artboard you wish.

-The plug-in will arrange the TOC into however many columns it needs depending on the height this group.
-You can specify the pixel spacing between these columns, which will be ignored if the TOC is a single column.

-Once the TOC is is created in this group, you can resize the group, and the TOC will rearrange itself into properly spaced columns **as you resize it**.

 This group must be called `<tocGroup>` This group must contain a rectangle named `<tocGroupRect>`.

 <img src="/readme_images/toc_group.png" width="200">

+Once the TOC is is created in this group, you can resize the group, and the TOC will rearrange itself into properly spaced columns **as you resize it**.

-Note that this needs to be an actual group and **not** an instance of a symbol containing this group, as this plugin does not support nested symbols.
+Important: the TOC group needs to be an actual group and **not** an instance of a symbol containing this group, as this plugin does not support nested symbols.

 ## The symbols used to construct the TOC

 The TOC is constructed using instances of two symbols: one for the section-heading entries, and one for the page entries.
 Important: these symbols different from the symbols used to display section titles and page titles on artboards.

 When the TOC is constructed, its entries are stacked with no vertical spacing in between, so add any desired vertical padding to the symbols themselves.

 The symbol used for section-heading entries in the TOC must have text overrides named `<tocSectionTitle>` and `<tocPageNumber>`.
 It doesn't matter what the symbol itself is called.
 Likewise, the symbol for page entries must have text  overrides named `<tocPageTitle>` and `<tocPageNumber>`.
 Here's an example of a page-entry symbol.

+| to do: show an example of a section-entry symbole

 <img src="/readme_images/page_entry_symbol.png" width="480">